randolpho/node-configure/README.md

 * **commandLineSwitchName**: specifies the command line switch _node-configure_ should look for to determine which configuration file to load.
 Change this value if you or some other module already use `--config`

+#Unit Tests
+_node-configure_ features a suite of integration tests that can be run using npm's test script feature:

+    npm test configure

+Because the test script exercises _node-configure_'s ability to use npm package configuration settings, it is important to note that any previously existing configuration settings will be removed as the test executes.
+After test completion, the default package configuration will be set.